wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#errorcodetype">ErrorCodeType</a></td>
 <td>

 Error code type.
-This field is optional.
-Hence, if there is no need of filtering by this attribute, omit the field.
-If this field is not provided, result set will include both client related error response codes(401, 404, etc.) and server related error response codes.
+If this field is not provided, result set will include both client related error response codes (401, 404, etc.) and server related error response codes.

 </td>
 </tr>